VaseelaFathima-R/Multi-Disease-Detection/README.md

-# Multi-Disease-Detection
+# Multi-Disease-Prediction
-This project is about Multi Disease Detection using Machine Learning.
+This project is about Multi Disease Prediction using Machine Learning.